Last Updated on October 27, 2023 by Sorin Petroj

 Believe me, it is a short-term point, and you will only show your unsportsmanlike spirit.
 If the opponent is better in the game, he will win.
 Otherwise, you will win, but a wet ball is certainly not a way to deceive him.

 So be fair and report that your ball has passed to them.
-It will sometimes happen that you will be bothered by their ball and also one of them will warn you.
+Sometimes, you will be bothered by their ball, and one of them will warn you.

 1. Why do players touch the table while playing?

 It is a simple physical reaction in the fight for a point.
 It usually happens when the ball is close to the net.
-Then reflexively, while trying to return the ball with the racket, the player might touch the table with the other hand.
+Then reflexively, while returning the ball with the racket, the player might touch the table with the other hand.

-This is illegal in table tennis.
-While players are allowed to hook the table with a racket during the game, touching the table with the non-paddle-holding hand loses you the point.
+This is illegal in table tennis according to basic ping pong rules.
+While players can hook the table with a racket during the game, touching the table with the non-paddle-holding hand loses you the point.

-2. What happens when a player, an opponent serves illegally?
+2. What happens when a player or an opponent serves illegally?

-If the umpire is present, then he will decide if the service is really incorrect.
-If he can’t decide, then there should be fair play between the players.
+If the umpire is present, he will decide if the service is incorrect.
+If he can’t decide, there should be fair play between the players.

-3. Whose point is it if the ball catches the net during the service and does not hit the opponent’s part of the table?
+3. Whose point is it if the ball catches the table tennis net during the service and does not hit the opponent’s part of the table?